SoumyadeepDatta/STCET/DSA_Lab/Assignment 12/readme.md

 # Circular Doubly Linked List (Contd.)
-#### Write a menu driven program in C which will perform the following operations on Circular Doubly Linked List.
+1. Write a menu driven program in C which will perform the following operations on Circular Doubly Linked List.\
-1. create a circular doubly linked list
+a. create a circular doubly linked list\
-2. delete the first node
+b. delete the first node\
-3. delete the last node
+c. delete the last node\
-4. delete a node after a specific node
+d. delete a node after a specific node\
-5. display the list before and after each operation
+e. display the list before and after each operation